 3.2.
 Paddleboard down Saigon River

-Playing in Phu My Hung, you can enjoy the green trees along the bank while in Binh Quoi, you can have a spectacular view of the Landmark 81 building.
+Playing in Phu My Hung, you can enjoy the green trees along the bank while in Binh Quoi, you can have a spectacular view of Landmark 81.

 The tide forecast information is published every week, helping people to choose suitable playing time.
 Normally, the ideal time is between 2 pm and 6 pm every day.